-There is now a newly-formed All Party Group on Animal Welfare which provides a dedicated platform for cross-party discussion and action on animal welfare and its surrounding issues.
+There is the All Party Group on Animal Welfare which provides a dedicated platform for cross-party discussion and action on Animal Welfare and its surrounding issues.

 Aligning with the formation of the All Party Group, the USPCA has also launched its Animal Welfare Manifesto which sets the scene of animal welfare in Northern Ireland and unfortunately reinforces the shortfall in Northern Ireland's current legislation.
 The Manifesto provides a roadmap of the following animal welfare issues which could help bring Northern Ireland in line with the rest of the UK and ROI and drive real change to protect vulnerable animals within our society.

 - The introduction of Lucy’s law to Northern Ireland – banning the 3rd party sale of puppies under 6 months old to tackle the rogue puppy traders.

 - Seeking greater controls on selling puppies on-line in order to tackle the illegal and cruel puppy dealers

 - Badgers & bovine tb. - Providing an informed and balanced view to avoid the indiscriminate culling of this protected species.